fjtcin/dfx-3rp/README.md

     These modules are designed to be dynamically loaded into the RPs, enabling the system to configure the appropriate hardware acceleration logic and switch its handling of different sparse matrix formats based on specific task requirements.

 * The designed RMs all adopt standard AXI interface protocols.
 The AXIMM interface is used for efficient access to the KV260's shared DDR memory, enabling high-throughput for large-scale data.
 The AXIS interface is used to connect different RMs, supporting the construction of dataflow-driven computational pipelines within the FPGA.
 The system runs on an Ubuntu Linux operating system on the KV260's ARM processor.
-Through the Xilinx Runtime (XRT) library, unified management and invocation of FPGA hardware resources (including DFX operations and RM task execution) by the upper-layer software are achieved, creating a complete heterogeneous accelerated computing platform.
+Through the Xilinx Runtime (XRT) library, application software can manage and invoke FPGA hardware resources (including DFX operations and RM task execution).

 ## Experiement Results

+Dense matrix multiplication (GEMM):

 | Matrix Size | CPU Time (ms) | FPGA time (ms) | Speedup |
 | :---: | :---: | :---: | :---: |